Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Hold Your Dog’s Legs Close to Their Body

 With your dog lying on their side, hold each of their legs close to their body while you trim the paws.
-This will help you maintain control of the leg movements so you don’t accidentally nick a paw.
+This will help you maintain control of the leg movements so you do not accidentally nick a paw.
 If your dog does not want to lie down, they can sit while you pull up each leg toward their body to work on their paws.
 It is important that your dog feels safe and comfortable no matter what position they are in.

 5. Rub Coconut Oil on Your Dog’s Paws Afterward